eujin-eujin/webscraping/README.md

 * re
 * time
 * requests
-You also need to have the Chrome web browser installed on your machine.

 ## USage
 To use the scraper, create an instance of the Amazon class with the following parameters: